gus-mxx/2025-11-Open-Refine/index.md

 ·       Undo changes made

 This is a beginners level workshop and no prior experience is required.
-Just bring your laptop with OpenRefine pre-installed (setup instructions will be provided).
+Just bring your laptop with OpenRefine pre-installed.
 Lunch is included!
 We will introduce you to OpenRefine, a free and open-source tool that makes tabular data cleaning faster, safer, and more transparent helping you to create reliable, understandable and reusable data.

-For questions, contact Dr. Sreenithya Avadakkam, Interoperability Community Manager and Trainer, University Library (s.avadakkam@vu.nl) or Agustin Medina, Research Data Steward (a.medina@vu.nl)
+For questions, contact **Dr. Sreenithya Avadakkam**, Interoperability Community Manager and Trainer, University Library (s.avadakkam@vu.nl) or **Agustin Medina**, Research Data Steward (a.medina@vu.nl)

 <p>
 <strong><a href="https://carpentries.org">The Carpentries</a></strong> project comprises the <a
 href="{{site.swc_site}}">Software Carpentry</a>, <a href="{{site.dc_site}}">Data Carpentry</a>, and